Pin itThe only Nicklaus design in the Sandhills. A different voice in a region defined by Donald Ross.

 Photo courtesy of VisitNC.com · Visit North Carolina

-That distinction is evident from the first tee.
-Nicklaus's design language favours bolder shaping, more pronounced elevation change, and green complexes that present their challenges visually rather than concealing them in subtle contour.
-The greens run on Penn A-1/A-4 Creeping Bentgrass rather than the Bermuda surfaces found on most resort courses, a difference that affects putting speed and grain reading.
-Players accustomed to the Bermuda greens elsewhere on the property will notice the change immediately.
+You will notice the difference from the first tee.
+Nicklaus favours bolder shaping, more pronounced elevation change, and green complexes that show their challenges rather than hide them in subtle contour.
+The greens run on Penn A-1/A-4 Creeping Bentgrass instead of the Bermuda you find elsewhere on the property, and the change in surface affects both speed and grain.
+If you have spent the previous day on No. 2, the adjustment registers immediately on the first putt.

-The routing covers 7,118 yards from the tips with a slope of 135, placing it in a similar difficulty range to No. 8 while delivering a different experience.
-The holes move through pine forests and across more varied terrain than the relatively flat resort core.
-Several doglegs require strategic tee shot placement, and the par 5s present clear risk-reward options that favour the golfer who commits to an aggressive line.
+The course stretches to 7,118 yards from the tips with a slope of 135, putting it in a similar difficulty band to No. 8 while delivering a different round.
+Holes move through pine forest and across more varied terrain than the relatively flat resort core.
+Doglegs ask you to think about tee shot placement, and the par 5s present clear risk-reward decisions for golfers willing to commit to an aggressive line.

-The $275 additional-round surcharge matches Nos.
+No. 9 carries a $275 additional-round surcharge that matches Nos.
 6, 7, and 8.
-For golfers playing three or more rounds during a resort stay, No. 9 earns its place by offering something the other courses do not: a break from the Ross and post-Ross design vocabulary that defines the Sandhills.
+If you are playing three or more rounds during a Pinehurst stay, it earns its place by giving you a break from the Ross and post-Ross design vocabulary that defines the Sandhills.
+As a single round in isolation, the value sits with No. 2 or No. 4.
+As part of a multi-round trip, the contrast is the point.

 Pinehurst & the Sandhills, North Carolina